pupilfirst/wd201-scripts/user-authentication/prevent-blank-todo-with-sequelize-validation/README.md

 );
 ```

 In the sequelize model, we added a constraint of `allowNull` to be `false`.
 This means that when you add a new to-do, it should always have a to-do text associated with it.
-If not, sequalize database throws an error, which is being sent back to the application from the server.
+If not, the database throws an error, which is being sent back to the application from the server.

 Validation is a check performed at the JavaScript level.
 Providing custom validation capabilities can be tricky.
 We can also use one of the built-in validators provided by Sequelize.
 If validation fails, no SQL queries are sent to the database.